 Thought I tend not to wear a ton of colour, it's important to acknowledge that variety can be a good thing.

 Unsure what colours look good on you?
 There's lots of resources online to help you figure out your best colour match.
 Alternatively, have a friend over and hold up different colours next to your face.
 See what lights you up!

-Yay, you did it.
+Yay, you do it.
 Congrats!
 You've made it to the end of step one, defining your ideal style.

-I'll be back next week to share a walk through of step two of the 3-step process to creating a minimalist wardrobe which is "Perform a closet Audit".
+Once you've completed the work, it's time to move on to step two of the 3-step process to creating a minimalist wardrobe which is "Perform a closet Audit".
 Oh yes.
 This one will be good.

 Questions?
 Comments?
 I'd love to connect.Leave them in the comments below.
 I'd love to see how you're progressing with step one of the minimalist wardrobe workbook.

 All photos are copyright Encircled.
 Contact us for permissions/rights to re-use or repost images.

 Before you pack up your summer clothes and start evaluating your fall capsule wardrobe, we want to show you some simple fall transition outfits you can put together with pieces that are often reserved for summer - and shouldn’t be!

 We’re proud to be a Certified B Corporation and have the second highest impact score out of all Canadian apparel companies.
 Curious to learn more about this certification?
 We've broken down the five main B Corporation evaluation categories below to share what we’re doing to be a force for good in the world and what we’re working on moving forward.